 - 5.3.
-Charges for any new Designated EHV Properties calculated after publication of the current statement will be published in an addendum to that statement as and when necessary. - 5.4.
+Charges for any new Designated EHV properties calculated after publication of the current statement will be published in an addendum to that statement as and when necessary.
+The addendum will inlcude charge information of the type found in Annex 2 and LLFs as found in Annex 5. - 5.4.
 The form of the addendum is detailed in Annex 6 to this statement. - 5.5.
 The addendum will be sent to relevant DCUSA parties and published as a revised 'Schedule of Charges and Other Tables' spreadsheet on our website.
 The addendum will include charge information that under enduring circumstances would be found in Annex 2 and line loss factors that would normally be found in Annex 5. - 5.6.
 The new Designated EHV Properties charges will be added to Annex 2 in the next full statement released.